-All of the courses described above can be taken as individual programmes of professional training.
-You may book a place on any course on-line, or by calling the Programme Office.
+All of the modules described above can be taken as individual programmes of professional training.
+You may book a place on any module on-line, or by calling the Programme Office.
 One month before the teaching week - or upon payment of the invoice, if later - you will be sent some initial reading material.
 The teaching week itself runs from 9am to 5pm from Monday to Thursday, and from 9am to 12.30pm on Friday.
-At the end of the week, you will be given an assignment task: you can take this, and get feedback on your submission, even if you have no plans to use the course as credit towards a postgraduate qualification.
+At the end of the week, you will be given an assignment task: you can take this, and get feedback on your submission, even if you have no plans to use the module as credit towards a postgraduate qualification.

 To study for a postgraduate qualification - the MSc in Software Engineering - you need to make a formal application to the University.
-You can take up to two courses before doing this and still use them as credit, provided that you complete the assignments.
+You can take up to two modules before doing this and still use them as credit, provided that you complete the assignments.
 If you appear to meet the admission criteria, you will then be invited for an interview, where you will have the opportunity to discuss your expectations, your study plans, and your readiness to take part in a programme of part-time, professional education.
 If your application is successful, then you may be admitted at the beginning of the next term: in January, April, or October.

-The admission criteria are straightforward; relevant industrial experience is valued as highly as previous education.
-At a minimum, we expect applicants to have either a degree-level qualification in a related discipline, or a substantial record of practical achievement in software development in a professional context.
+The admission criteria are straightforward: at a minimum, we expect applications to have either a degree-level qualification in a related discipline, or a substantial record of practical achievement in the area of software development in a professional context.
+The majority of those accepted have both previous higher education and industrial experience, but applications are welcome from software practitioners without formal qualifications, and from newly qualified professionals.
 We will ask also for at least two references, one of which will normally come from your current employer.

-www.softeng.ox.ac.uk/apply
+www.cs.ox.ac.uk/professional/apply

-Course Selection
+Module Selection

-Each of the courses is designed to work as a separate programme of learning, and courses in related subjects can be taken in any order.
-Some of the courses assume familiarity with material taught in others: if you are not already familiar with this material, then you may obtain greater value by attending the other courses first.
-Advice and guidance on course selection can be obtained from the Programme Office.
+Each of the modules is designed to work as a separate programme of learning, and modules in related subjects can be taken in any order.
+Some of the modules assume familiarity with material taught in others: if you are not already familiar with this material, then you may obtain greater value by attending the other modules first.
+Advice and guidance on module selection can be obtained from the Programme Office.